You have turned-in this assignment. You can review the lesson and see your previous answers.

 Well done if you got that.

-You'll also find that it's easier to balance the rule if the pivot's not a perfect triangle, if it's slightly flattened at the top to find as a simpler balance point.
+You'll also find that it's easier to balance the ruler if the pivot's not a perfect triangle.

-So try and find a pivot that's not perfectly pointy at the top.
+So, try and find a pivot that's not perfectly pointy at the top.

 So the clockwise moment produced by that mass is causing that rotation.

-So a situation like this where I've got two masses, I've placed some 30 centimetres from the pivot, their identical masses producing identical downward forces and the beam balances again.
+So a situation like this where I've got two masses, I've placed some 30 centimeters from the pivot, they're identical masses producing identical downward forces and that the beam balances again, the beam isn't accelerating and there's no resultant force acting on it and it's not starting to turn in any way.

 Now it's time for the first check for the lesson.

-Two masses of weight one newton are placed on it as shown in that diagram.
+Two masses of weight one Newton are placed on it, as shown in that diagram.

 I want to know what is the size of the upward force R.